PageRank on inhomogeneous random digraphs: A family of inhomogeneous random digraphs

 \subsection{Degree distributions}

 Our first result in the paper establishes that the family of random digraphs defined via \eqref{eq:EdgeProbabilities} produces inhomogeneous graphs whose degree distribution can be modeled through that of the type distribution.
-As mentioned earlier, we will assume from this point onwards that the type sequence $\{ {\bf W}_i: i \geq 1\}$ is composed of i.i.d.~copies of some generic vector ${\bf W} = (W^+, W^-)$ having distribution $F$.
-The precise assumption imposed on the $\varphi_{ij}(n)$'s is given below.
-For completeness, we verify in the Appendix that all the models in Example~\ref{E.IRG} satisfy our assumptions.
+A verification of all our assumptions for each of the models in Example~\ref{E.IRG} when the type sequence $\{ {\bf W}_i: i \geq 1\}$ consists of i.i.d.~random vectors is included in \ref{Appx.IIDsequences}.